The Social Security Disability Benefits I'll Get if I Win My Case

 Your spouse or minor or disabled children may also be eligible to receive "auxiliary" SSDI benefits.
 Learn more about SSDI benefits for dependents.

-Learn more about the help you can receive when you are applying for SSDI.
+For more information on government benefits, read our article on the help you can receive when you are applying for disability.